dexterchan/AutoIBank/README.md

 >Reference: https://towardsdatascience.com/probability-concepts-explained-bayesian-inference-for-parameter-estimation-90e8930e5348 <br>
 >Posterier distribution: https://en.wikipedia.org/wiki/Posterior_distribution
 to be addressed <br>
----

 ### Find the possible yield
 For finding possible yield, we can apply standard interest rate model. <br>
-For example, applying short-rate model as below<br>
+For example, applying short-rate model which is well known by the industry<br>
 ![ShortRate](resource/ShortRate.png)<br>
 We would empirically take the simpliest form in the beginning.

+---
 ## System run
 ### How to run the secondary market analysis component?
 Implementation is with Kafka and Apache Dataflow. <br>